Luis-Licea/luisliceatorres.com/content/posts/2025-09-09-lindy-hop-notes.md

 ## General

-In Lindy Hop, steps 1 and 2 involve rocking backward and forward, with step 1 being a left-foot step backwards.
+In Lindy Hop, like in [Charleston], steps 1 and 2 involve rocking backward and forward, with step 1 being a left-foot step backwards.

-## Lindy Hop

-### Positions
+## Positions

-#### Closed position
+### Closed position

 Stand in L position, perpendicular to the follower, such that your left hand and her right hand are connected like a towel, meaning her hand should be hanging on